accord-net/framework/README.txt

      C:\Program Files (x86)\Accord.NET\Framework\Samples

-   You can open the Samples.sln solution on Visual Studio to check the sample applications for examples.
+   You can open the Samples.sln solution on Visual Studio and check the sample applications for examples.
 Complete documentation is also available online at

      http://accord-framework.net/docs/Index.html